 - 1. Students should register only for those courses that they fully intend to complete.
 A student who must drop a course must do so within the first few days of the semester for which he/she is currently registered.
 Any drop after that time will be recorded as withdraw failing (WF) unless approved by the principal. - 2.
 Any student who finds it necessary to drop a course after the first few days of the semester must first visit with the teacher, and arrange for a conference with the counselor or principal and parent.
 Before the schedule change can be finalized, a request must be completed with all parties: teacher, parent, and principal or counselor. - 3.
 As long as the goals and mission of Central City High School and the outcomes of a particular course are met, it is allowable to deliver these outcomes through a variety of instructional delivery systems.
 These delivery systems might include CCHS courses, transfer courses from other accredited high schools, college or other community college classes, summer school extension classes, independent study courses from accredited institutions, differentiated curriculum, special projects, or other methods approved by the principal, counselor, and/or teacher.
 For every course not delivered at CCHS, course outcomes will be reviewed.
 For courses which do not match CCHS course outcomes exactly, additional study and/or courses may be required to fulfill CCHS requirements and credit. - 4.
 Each student must take at least 7 courses a semester for credit.
 If students take courses outside of CCHS, this will count as one of the 7 courses if the course is for credit.
 Verification of enrollment in courses outside of CCHS will be required.
-Only seniors in good academic standing may Student Assist in place of having a Study Hall.
-Note: A senior taking DO with 1 period for Work Internship will be required 6 courses per semester unless approved by the principal.
+Only junior or seniors in good academic standing may Student Assist in place of having a Study Hall.